 • Light appearance (from warm to cool on the Kelvin scale)

 • Energy Used

 Like the helpful nutrition label on food products, the Lighting Facts label helps you to understand exactly what you are buying and to buy the light bulbs that are right for you.

 "The Lighting Facts Label.”
 Energy.gov.
 Retrieved 23 Dec.
 2015 from

 What fitting do you need?

 Before you head to the store, make sure you know the size of the base you want to use the light in and the voltage.
-I have two different bases to shop for, the candelabra E12 and medium E26.
+When shopping for bases, there are two variations to consider - the candelabra E12 and medium E26.
 The “E” stands for Edison, who invented the screw base light bulb.
 It seems simple, but it would be frustrating if you bought the wrong bulb.